morganross/docstosaurus/README.md

   - This is a subdirectory
   - This one is too
   - I named this directory &$special folder&$
-    - The last layer is a file
+    - The lines on the last layer become empty files
-    - The deepest level is a file
+    - The deepest level is indivual files
     - Unless specified, files are `.MD`
   - Back to Folder
 - New Folder!